HamSCI/hamsci-hardware/README.md

 - [ ] Populate the docs pages.
 - [ ] Edit CITATION.cff file.
 - [ ] [Select a license](https://choosealicense.com/non-software/) and add a LICENSE.txt file.
-- [ ] Update this README by filling out the table below (from [_HardwareX_](https://doi.org/10.5281/zenodo.3364474)) and deleting this checklist.
 - [ ] Under Settings>Pages, set this to deploy as a Github page with main/docs as the root directory.
 You can find an example screenshot [here](https://github.com/HamSCI/hamsci-hardware/blob/main/docs/assets/images/deployment.png).
+(Your account or organization will already need to have a github.io repository; click [here](https://docs.github.com/en/pages/quickstart) to learn how to set one up.)
 - [ ] Verify that the documentation pages are published on hamsci.github.io.
+- [ ] Update this README by filling out the table below (from [_HardwareX_](https://doi.org/10.5281/zenodo.3364474)) and deleting this checklist.
 - [ ] When the repository is ready for release, [synchronize to a Zenodo repository](https://help.zenodo.org/docs/github/enable-repository/) and add DOI badge here.